srydell/latemp/README.md

 $ cd latemp
 ```

-Change the default editor and pdfviewer.
-This can be done by changing the first lines in the latemp file.
-The default is [vim](http://www.vim.org) with [mupdf](https://www.mupdf.com).
-If a GUI application is chosen, latemp will ignore the pdfviewer and assume some sort of viewer is built in.
+Change the default directory where latemp searches for templates, the editor, and the pdf viewer.
+This can be done by editing the file "config".
+After installation this file will be in your home folder under the name ".latemprc" so that you can change any config at any time.

-You may also change the folder where latemp will search for latex templates.
-The default folder is ~/Documents/latextemplates.
+If a GUI application is chosen as editor, latemp will ignore the pdf viewer and assume some sort of viewer is built in.

-Then you may install latemp.
-This will copy the latemp file to your /usr/local/bin/ folder so that it is in your PATH variable by default.
+Installing latemp will copy the program file to your /usr/local/bin/ folder so that it is in your PATH variable by default.
+Installing is as easy as running:

 ```
 $ make